 Program Overview and Mission

 The Master of Fine Arts (M.F.A.) in Visual Arts is a terminal degree and is the preferred degree for the practicing artist with a professional career in the visual arts.
 It is the recommended degree for college-level teachers of art and secondary school level as well.

 Students accepted into the M.F.A. program at WCSU select a concentration in painting, illustration, or interdisciplinary visual art.
-Graduate work encompasses a broad range of materials and ideas, not limited to singular viewpoints.
 Students are encouraged to explore and expand the scope of their work within their concentration.
-Recent M.F.A. theses have included combined-media paintings, multidimensional works on paper, as well as authored-illustrated books.

 The core of the program is the student’s individual progress in the studio, leading to a professional level of mastery.
-The program is built on a series of individual applied studio courses of escalating intensity, interspersed with regular, individual, and group critiques with faculty mentors.
+The program is built on a series of individual applied studio courses of escalating intensity, interspersed with regular individual and group critiques with resident faculty and visiting artists.
 Each student presents a capstone thesis, which may include both exhibition and publication, as a final step prior to receiving the M.F.A. degree.

-A highly successful Visiting Artist Lecture Series brings many artists of national and international reputation to WCSU.
+The Visiting Artist Lecture Series brings many artists of national and international reputation to WCSU.
 Presenting lectures to the university community, they additionally give critiques to the M.F.A. students, providing a diversity of ideas that expand the educational experience.
 The proximity of WCSU to the galleries and museums of New York City further enhances the program of study.